jeremynoesen/BoneBot/README.md

 - Each line designates a new entry.
 - To set a cool down for quotes, set `quote-cooldown` in the main configuration to any number.
 Time is in seconds.
 - To enable or disable quotes, set `quotes-enabled` in the main configuration to `true` or `false`.

+### Files
+- Files will be put into `resources/files`.
+- To set a cool down for files, set `file-cooldown` in the main configuration to any number.
+Time is in seconds.
+- To enable or disable files, set `files-enabled` in the main configuration to `true` or `false`.

 ### Responder
 - Responses will be put into `resources/responses.txt`.